 Connection has gotten entangled with hurt.
 With fear.
 With rage.
 With desolation.
 With desperation.
 With conflict.

-This is what happens when the people who were supposed to take care of you, listen to you, and keep you safe were also the people who walked away from you, couldn’t listen, or were the source of hurt.
+This is what happens when, early on, some of the people who were supposed to take care of you, listen to you, and keep you safe were the same people who walked away from you, didn’t listen, or were the source of hurt.